BiancaSovirlean/Bacterial-Colony/README.md

 ## Features

--  Serial implementation of the Game of Life
+Serial implementation of the Game of Life
--  Four parallel versions using OpenMP:
+Four parallel versions using OpenMP:
   - **V1**: Uses parallel for
   - **V2**: Uses parallel for but lets threads be created once in the beginning
   - **V3**: Uses manual specific data partitioning
   - **V4**: Uses OpenMP tasks
--  Performance benchmarking and speedup analysis
+Performance benchmarking and speedup analysis
--  Output verification: compares parallel results to the serial version
+Output verification: compares parallel results to the serial version

 ## Input Format
--The input file must have the following format:
+-  The input file must have the following format:
 <ROWS> <COLS>
 ....X..
 ...XX..
 ..X....
 .......
--Each cell is either X (alive) or . (dead).
+-  Each cell is either X (alive) or . (dead).
--First line defines the grid size.
+-  First line defines the grid size.

 ## Output Files
--For an input file bacteria.txt, the following output files are generated: bacteria.txt_serial_out.txt bacteria.txt_parallel_omp_V1.txt bacteria.txt_parallel_omp_V2.txt
+-  For an input file bacteria.txt, the following output files are generated: bacteria.txt_serial_out.txt bacteria.txt_parallel_omp_V1.txt bacteria.txt_parallel_omp_V2.txt